What are the best businesses to do in Mauritius?

 Availability of talented workforce

 The Mauritian government has put effort into ensuring that its people get quality education in the country.
-Adult literacy rate stands at 91 percent, meaning that there are great professionals from all fields, including financial analysts, lawyers, accountants, IT engineers, tax specialists, and architects.
+The adult literacy rate stands at 91 percent, meaning that there are great professionals from all fields, including financial analysts, lawyers, accountants, IT engineers, tax specialists, and architects.
 You can rest assured that you will get skilled workers, Mauritian citizens, and expats from other countries.

 Whether you are a foreigner or a Mauritian citizen, you are bound to enjoy numerous tax benefits in Mauritius.
 The island nation is referred to as a tax haven having a corporate and VAT rate of 15%, a CSR tax of 2%, a personal income tax of 15%, a land transfer tax of 5%, and no taxation on capital gains and dividends.
 This makes it easy to operate any entity without hefty taxation and fines for not paying or filing returns on the same.